colinleach/r_concepts/exercises/concept/name-badges/.meta/design.md

 ## Goal

-The goal of this exercise is to teach the student about the various forms of nothingness and not-number in R.
+The goal of this exercise is to teach the student about the various forms of nothingness in R.

 ## Learning objectives

 - Understand `NULL` as the absence of a value.
 - Understand `NA` as a placeholder for a missing value.
 - Understand the basics of how to test for and respond to these values.
-- Know about `NaN` and `Inf` as flagging invalid numbers.
 - Understand that R tries to flag these values in-place *without* throwing an exception: a data-science approach rather than a computer-science approach.

 ## Out of scope

-- ??
+- `NaN` and `Inf` as flagging invalid numbers, though this is mentioned in the concept's `about.md`.
+- The greater importance of this concept in more complex structures such as `dataframes`.
+At this stage, the discussion is limited to vectors.

 ## Concepts

-This exercise unlocks no other concepts.
+- `errors`

 ## Prerequisites

+- `vector-filtering`
 - `strings`